jenkinsci/appscan-plugin/doc/README.md

 # HCL AppScan Jenkins plugin
 Easily integrate security testing into your Jenkins builds using the HCL AppScan Jenkins Plug-in.
+This plug-in enables you to execute DAST(Dynamic Application Security Testing) scans using HCL AppScan On Cloud and HCL AppScan Enterprise.

 ## Note
-Post upgrade to 1.2.7, existing credentials cannot be viewed or edited.
+Post upgrade to 1.3.0, existing credentials cannot be viewed or edited.
 In case you need to modify the existing credentials with new ID or secret, note down the label, delete that credential entry and create new credentials with same label.